We provide support and advice about debts, benefits and making ends meet, to help people manage their money.

 The people who work for Money Advice Plus and our clients have the right not to be harassed or bullied.
 If we notice this happening we will not ignore it and will look at what we can do to prevent it.
 Equally, if you have any concerns for yourself or anyone else, please let us know.

-We will not tolerate discrimination towards our staff/clients regarding an individual’s ethnicity, faith, gender, sexual orientation, health, disability, age or lifestyle.
+We will not tolerate discrimination towards our staff/clients regarding an individual’s ethnicity, faith, gender, sexual orientation, sex, health, disability, age or lifestyle.
 If you feel that you have been treated unfairly, on any grounds, please let us know.

-If you are not happy with something we are doing for you, please tell us over the phone or directly to your Worker; we will listen to you and try and sort it out to your satisfaction.
+If you are not happy with something we are doing for you, please tell us over the phone or directly to your Worker; we will listen to you and try to sort it out to your satisfaction.

 If you have a complaint about any of our services, we deal with this in a set way, following our Complaints Procedure.
 Please ask us if you want a full copy of our Complaints Procedure.

 You can also see a copy of our complaints procedure here.

 Some companies specialise in giving instant loans but they do not consider if a person can afford to repay and they often charge very high interest rates.
 These companies sometimes use ‘door step’ collectors who can be very hard to deal with.
 They make it seem easy to borrow money.
 Often people start off with a small loan and if they miss a payment it gets converted into a larger loan so you end up owing far more than you originally needed or wanted.

 If you have taken out a loan with someone who is charging you very high interest and you are not sure how much you owe and when the loan will be re-paid, please talk to your Money Support Worker.
-Also, you could be a victim of a loan shark and can call the Illegal Money Lending Team for advice and support on 0300 555 2222.
+Also, you could be a victim of a loan shark: more information is here.

 Debtor – the person who owes money